ArchitecturalDogSoftware/1N4/docs/CONTRIBUTING.md

 - All source files should be in the Rust file format (`.rs`).
 - Rust files are linted by [rust-analyzer](https://rust-analyzer.github.io/).
-  - For this project, it's preferred that you lint with [Clippy](https://doc.rust-lang.org/clippy/) instead of the regular cargo check command.
+  - For this project, it's preferred that you lint with [Clippy](https://doc.rust-lang.org/clippy/) instead of the regular `cargo check` command.
-    This can be configured by setting the `rust-analyzer.checkOnSave.command` option to `clippy`.
+    This can be configured by setting the `rust-analyzer.check.command` option to `clippy`.
   - Lints are enabled for the entire workspace to guide you towards preferred practices.
 - Rust files are formatted by [`rustfmt`](https://github.com/rust-lang/rustfmt).
   - Formatting rules are already configured by the `rustfmt.toml` file at the crate root,